 Follow this link to learn more about your legal rights and Fair Housing from the Department of Housing & Urban Development (HUD).

 Examples of Discrimination under the Fair Housing Act

-The following are possible examples of discrimination if they occur based on membership in a protected class (race, color, national origin, religion, creed, sex/gender, familial status or a disability):
+The following are possible examples of discrimination if they occur based on membership in a protected class (race, color, national origin, religion, sex/gender, familial status or a disability):

 - Refusing to sell, rent or lease housing to an interested tenant or buyer

 - Applying different sale, rental or occupancy terms for different people